Can YOU Contribute to a Roth IRA in 2026? Income Limits & Contribution Caps Explained

 correcting exccess roth ira contributions

-1. Withdraw the Excess Contribution AND any earnings it generated before your tax filing deadline for 2025 (including extensions – so typically by October 15, 2026, if you file an extension for your 2025 taxes due April 15, 2026).
+1. Withdraw the excess contribution and any earnings it generated before your tax filing deadline for 2026 (including extensions, typically by October 15, 2028, if you extend your 2026 return due April 15, 2027).

-2. You’ll generally include any earnings withdrawn as taxable income on your 2025 tax return.
+2. You’ll generally include any earnings withdrawn as taxable income on your 2026 tax return for the year the contribution was made.

 The excess contribution itself isn’t taxed again since it was made with after-tax money.